Thomas Grey, 1st Marquess of Dorset: Marriages and issue

 His mother sought to make provision for him by marriage to wealthy heiresses.
 He married firstly, at Greenwich in October 1466, Lady Anne Holland (1461 – c.
 1474), the only daughter of Henry Holland, 3rd Duke of Exeter, and Anne of York.
-His mother-in-law was the second child and eldest surviving daughter of Richard Plantagenet, 3rd Duke of York, and Cecily Neville, thus sister to his mother's second husband King Edward IV.
+His mother-in-law was the second child and eldest surviving daughter of Richard Plantagenet, 3rd Duke of York, and Cecily Neville, thus the sister of his mother's second husband King Edward IV.

 After Anne Holland died young without issue, Thomas married secondly, by papal dispensation 5 September 1474, Cecily Bonville, 7th Baroness Harington of Aldingham and 2nd Baroness Bonville, the wealthiest heiress in England.
-Cecily Bonville, born in 1461, was the daughter and heiress of William Bonville, 6th Baron Harington, by his wife Katherine Neville, daughter of Richard Neville, 5th Earl of Salisbury.
-Katherine was sister to the late Earl of Warwick and thus aunt to his daughters.
+Cecily Bonville, born in 1461, was the daughter and heiress of William Bonville, 6th Baron Harington, and Katherine Neville, daughter of Richard Neville, 5th Earl of Salisbury.
+Katherine was the sister of the late Earl of Warwick and thus the aunt of his daughters.

-By his second wife Grey had seven sons and seven daughters:
+By his second wife, Grey had seven sons and seven daughters: